timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 <highlight type="note">
 Backfill data by first inserting it into a temporary table.
-Temporary tables are short-lived.
-They are automatically dropped when the database session ends.
+Temporary tables are automatically dropped when the database session ends.
 No clean-up is required.
 If you backfill regularly, you can choose to use a normal table instead.
 This allows multiple writers to insert data into the table at the same time.
 When backfilling is complete, clean up by truncating or dropping your table.
 </highlight>

 1. At the `psql` prompt, create a table with the same schema as the hypertable